Tailor CV to the job you want – and get it!

 The prof. summary is the part where you describe your overall motivation.
 Here you should describe that the current job would fit into your career choice.
 This is should show the employer that this job is the next step on your career ladder.

-Skills are mostly seen as keywords in a job add; they are essential criteria that you have to have to fill this position.
+Skills are mostly seen as keywords in a job add; they are essential criterias that you have to have to fill this position.
 It is not a question if you have them all, most people don’t or just barely, but you must include all the required skills as much as possible.
 Highlight the skills where your expertise really supersedes the demands highlighted and mention the rest.

 Your former work experience needs particular care and you should try to reuse some of the skills or goals explained in the job ad.
 Explain you experience very concise and clear, write the roles and tasks you had.
 Be sure to use the same wordings as in the requirements for this job.